What can I do if I have 1-2 hours to spend in the park?

 Does the park rent canoes or kayaks?

-No. Canoes and kayaks can be rented through outfitters in Columbia.
+No, the park does not rent canoes or kayaks.
+Canoes or kayaks can be rented through outfitters in the city of Columbia.

 Does the park sell or issue America the Beautiful park passes?

 Congaree National Park sells and issues America the Beautiful National Parks & Federal Recreational Lands passes on a limited basis at this time.
 This includes the Annual, Senior Annual, Military Annual, Senior Lifetime, Military Lifetime, 4th Grade, and Access passes.
 Only credit is accepted.

 Please call (803) 776-4396 the day you intend to visit to confirm that staff will be available to sell or issue passes.
 Staff availability cannot be guaranteed.